 Find car insurance quotes for comprehensive coverage by entering your zip code right now!

 What is vandalism?

-Examples of vandalism include practically any activity that could deface or devalue an automobile.
-This includes:
+Examples of vandalism include almost any activity that could deface or devalue an automobile, such as the following:

 - Drawing graffiti on a vehicle

 - Setting fire to the car

 - Hot-wiring the car for theft

 Why does vandalism occur?
 Most psychologists agree that vandalism occurs because of four primary reasons:

 - People who are drunk and lose inhibitions

 - Peer pressure to commit random violence